TIMELINE-NMC Health's expansion and ailments

 Jan.
 8

-Two major shareholders launched a discounted share sale in NMC worth 375 million pounds.
+Two major shareholders launch a discounted share sale in NMC worth 375 million pounds.

 Jan.
 17